-Shared experiences make people a team.
+Sharing experiences make people a team.

 Part of the way teams can become more effective is “rushing” the different stages of becoming a team.
-Tuckman’s Model of team Development has four stages that teams go through:
+Tuckman’s Model of Team Development has four stages that teams go through:

 Forming – Newly formed team, beginning to work through goals, expectations and the tasks at hand